 A study shows that nearly 37% of consultants have benefited from “referrals” the most to get new clients.

-A word of mouth and positive experience with each client will spread your brand like a fire.
+A word of mouth and a positive experience with each client will spread your brand like a fire.
 Hence, an effective way to encourage referrals is to give rewards or gree gifts for every referral that your client gives.

 Step#21: Growing the network naturally